Dog grooming qualifications

 Independence and self sufficiency

 Whether you are working for someone else, setting up a business in your home, going mobile or building a high street salon, there will be times when you will be in charge.
 Managing day to day operations and effective time management is a fantastic asset that can be transferred to all walks of life.
-In addition, managing a budget for your training, the cost of your equipment and your premises can really help you develop the skills to maximise profit and be self-sufficient in your career.
+In addition, managing a budget for your training, the cost of your dog grooming equipment kit and your premises can really help you develop the skills to maximise profit and be self-sufficient in your career.

 Goal setting and motivation